 Teaching Literature Book Award

 The Teaching Literature Book Award seeks to encourage and recognize excellence in research on teaching literature by honoring a book-length work on teaching literature at the post-secondary or graduate level.
 This international, juried prize is conferred biennially by the faculty in the ISU PhD program in English and the Teaching of English.
-Nominations for the second biennial 2017 competition are due by March 15, 2017.
+Nominations for the third biennial 2019 competition are due by March 15, 2019.

 Any book-length work that deals with the theory and practice of teaching literature is eligible, including a monograph, a collaboratively authored work, an edited collection, or a special issue of a journal.
 The prize committee defines “literature” broadly and invites submissions dealing with the teaching of poetry, short stories, and novels, as well as allied arts, such as drama, film, creative nonfiction, or graphic novels.
 The committee especially encourages submissions that offer strategies to improve the recruitment, retention, and success of students from populations that have been historically underserved in undergraduate or graduate programs in English.

 The primary language of the book must be English, even if the book deals with literature written in languages other than English.
 Books by ISU faculty members are not eligible for the award; however, if a faculty member is a contributor to an edited collection, the book may still be considered.
 Reference works, criticism, memoirs, books on composition (unless there is extensive application to literary studies) are not eligible.

 Eligible works include anything published in a first or substantially revised edition in the two calendar years previous to the call.
 For the 2019 competition, eligible works will have been published in 2017 or 2018.